Fallout 3: Legacy

 In the years since its release, the initial overwhelming praise bestowed on Fallout 3 has somewhat subsided.
 Retrospective commentary surrounding Fallout 3 often focuses on the writing, which some players and journalists have bemoaned for the lack of choices the player can make to affect the story and unrealistic character decisions.
-For example, at the end of the game when the player can choose to sacrifice themself to activate the purifier, they are unable to ask a companion to do it instead, even if the companion is immune to radiation.
+For example, at the end of the game when the player can choose to sacrifice themselves to activate the purifier, they are unable to ask a companion to do it instead, even if the companion is immune to radiation.
 Fallout 3s successor, Fallout: New Vegas, introduced multiple questlines the player can follow to complete the game and replaced the karma system with reputation among specific factions.
-Due to its expanded role-playing mechanics, some players and journalists not only favor Fallout: New Vegas, but also deride Fallout 3 in comparison.
+Due to its expanded role-playing mechanics, some players and journalists not only favor Fallout: New Vegas but also deride Fallout 3 in comparison.
 In response to the backlash, journalist Jade King wrote, "It feels elitist to suddenly pigeonhole it as some sort of failure ...
 Back in 2008, Fallout 3 set a new benchmark for what open world [role-playing games] were capable of.
-We view it with such derision in hindsight, because Bethesda never really moved on from it.
+We view it with such derision in hindsight, because Bethesda never really moved on from it."

 Fallout 3 brought the Fallout series into the mainstream.
 Billy Studholme of The Washington Post wrote, "Before Fallout 3, there was no Fallout as we know it today.
 The game blew the hinges off the franchise in the best way."
 Due to the tepid reception toward the spin-off games Fallout Tactics: Brotherhood of Steel and Fallout: Brotherhood of Steel, and the cancellation of the Van Buren project, the series stagnated in the mid 2000s.
 Bethesda's decision to swap the isometric graphics of the older games with 3D graphics as well as release the game on consoles helped Fallout 3 reach a wider audience.
 Maxwell McGee of GamesRadar+ also notes that Bethesda made Fallout 3 more accessible to new players.
 McGee stated, "It's a guided experience that expertly introduces the Fallout universe without leaving you lost in the wasteland."